 As of now, only Boulder, CO has an established Carbon Tax, but Washington, Oregon, New York, Massachusetts, Rhode Island, and Vermont have taken great strides towards founding a carbon tax.

 Al Gore introduced this idea to mainstream politics with his famous mantra, “Tax what we burn, not what we earn.”
 Since then, carbon tax bills have been proposed in both state and national governments repeatedly.
 Even this year the carbon tax has been a platform discussion point.

 Trump tweeted, “Obama’s carbon tax plan will finance more windmills in America.
 More real estate depreciated, wildlife killed, incl. bald eagles”.
 This criticism led to a heated discussion in which Trump’s administration debated on the ethical and economic consequences of proposing a carbon tax.
 So much so, that Trump’s energy advisor had to hold a press conference to discuss his possible endorsement of the tax.

 A state-instituted carbon tax has been on the horizon for over a decade.
 How long can it wait?

 But how much would a carbon tax cost?

 In a carbon tax, a “right to emit” is not limited by capping the amount of Green House Gases that are emitted.
 Instead, anyone who wishes to emit must pay a tax.
-This method allots mediation power to the states.
+This method allows mediation power to the states.
 The higher a state places a tax, the lower the release of emissions; however, states with higher carbon taxes might bleed industry into states with lower taxes.
 This competition keeps states fair.
-So the cost for a carbon tax would vary between states/municipalities and most likely change as often as our current sales tax rates and with the same complexity.
+So the cost of a carbon tax would vary between states/municipalities and most likely change as often as our current sales tax rates and with the same complexity.

 How would one offset the costs?